weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-transformers.md

 - Use `-1.0.0` to pin to a specific version.
 E.g. `semitechnologies/transformers-inference:distilbert-base-uncased-1.0.0` will always use the version with git tag `1.0.0` of the `distilbert-base-uncased` repository.
 - You can explicitly set `-latest` to always use the latest version, however this is the default behavior.

-### Option 2: A Hugging Face model
+### Build a model

-You can build a Docker image to use any **public** model from the [Hugging Face model hub](https://huggingface.co/models) with a two-line Dockerfile.
-In the following example, we are going to build a custom image for the [`distilroberta-base` model](https://huggingface.co/distilroberta-base).
+To use a **public** model from the [Hugging Face model hub](https://huggingface.co/models), create a short, two-line Dockerfile to build the image.
+This example creates a custom image for the [`distilroberta-base` model](https://huggingface.co/distilroberta-base).

 #### Step 1: Create a `Dockerfile`

-Create a new `Dockerfile`.
-We will name it `distilroberta.Dockerfile`.
-Add the following lines to it:
+Create a new `Dockerfile` called `distilroberta.Dockerfile`.
+Add the following lines to distilroberta.Dockerfile`:

 ```
 FROM semitechnologies/transformers-inference:custom